nicolgit/hub-and-spoke-playground/scenarios/vnet-to-vnet.md

-# SOLUTION: connect on-prem and hub with a VNet-toVNet connection
+# SOLUTION: connect on-prem and hub with a VNet-to-VNet connection

+## Pre-requisites
+In order to apply this solution you have to deploy hub and on-premise playgrounds.

+## Solution
 in order to make this connection, you have to create 2 connections one from on-prem to cloud and another from cloud to onprem

-## Step 1 connection onprem-to-cloud
+### Step 1: connection onprem-to-cloud
 Open `on-prem-gateway`, go to Connections and add the following object
 * Connection Name: onprem-to-cloud
 * Type: VNet-to-VNet